 A large number of leaks are from drafts entering through your windows or doors.
 These air leaks are fairly easy to spot, but air leakage can also be found in less obvious spaces around your home.
-Review the suggestions below to do your own energy assessment.
+Use the suggestions below to do your own energy assessment.

 Inside your home

 First, you’ll want to inspect your windows and doors.
-If they rattle or you can see light through spaces between the door and the frame, they’re leaking and probably wasting energy and money, as well.
+If they clatter or you can see light through spaces between the door and the frame, they’re leaking and probably wasting energy and money, as well.
 Seal them with caulk or weather-stripping to fill in the leak.

 Next, walk around looking for cracks and gaps in the following areas:

 - Electrical and gas service entrances

 If you find air leaks throughout your home, use the Department of Energy’s tips for sealing leaks.

 - Inspect exterior corners, making sure the materials match up exactly and there are no gaps